 Soon the teacher came in to begin class, but first he wanted the new students to introduced themselves.

-"Hi, I'm Emily, I am a loyal hard worker, always willing to help in any situation, so if you need my help, don't be afraid to call," she then gave a wink, although she only meant it for Thomas.
+"Hi, I'm Emily, I am a loyal hard worker, always willing to help in any situation, so if you need my help, don't be afraid to ask," she then gave a wink, although she only meant it for Thomas.

 "Hi, I'm Rosie," said the other girl, who had pink hair with two small pony tails, a pink shirt and a purple skirt, "I would like to learn how to be a good student, I'll always try my best to help whenever I can."